archetype-themes/plugin-theme-component/README.md

-# Archie
+# Archetype Themes' CLI

-Archie is Archetype's CLI (Command Line Interface).
-Archie is designed to facilitate Shopify Theme development by making it fast and easy to populate and maintain Themes with tons of Sections.
+Archetype Themes' CLI (Command Line Interface) is designed to facilitate Shopify Theme development by making it fast and easy to populate and maintain Themes with tons of Sections.

 Gone are the days of manually copying sections from one theme to another, Archie allows you to create a shareable